If you’re under the impression there aren’t many things that make you smarter, think again!

 5. Fasting or restricting food intake

 Fasting is a practice that’s been part of religious lifestyles for centuries.
 It entails depriving your body of food for a certain period of time.
 You wouldn’t think that depriving your body of nutrients, even temporarily, could have a positive effect on brain function.
 But, in fact, it does when practiced in a certain way.

 Restricting food intake every second day has been shown to have a positive effect on brain function.
 Indeed, this type of fasting stimulates the growth of new brain cells and provides protection against Alzheimer’s and other neurodegenerative diseases.

 The same experiments also showed that the effects of exercise were still present two weeks after stopping exercising.
 Tests on elderly human subjects also showed that daily aerobic exercise improved performance in memory tests.

 7. Playing a musical instrument

-Have you tried any of these things that make you smarter?
-Have you noticed a difference in your performance of certain tasks?
+Why not try any of these things to see if they make you smarter?
+If you already did, have you noticed a difference in your performance of certain tasks?
 Share your thoughts with us!